rowanchase/jrnl/README.md

 An embarrassingly simple note taking CLI tool.

 All this does is create and/or open a markdown file in your $EDITOR with a title header already populated.
-When you save and close the file it will commit and push.
+When you save and close the file it will commit it.
 That's it.

 ### NOTE